-A Mainstreet Radio special report "Hidden Rainbow: The Changing Face of Minnesota."
-Presents a series of reports on the state's growing minority population in outstate Minnesota.
+Midday presents a Mainstreet Radio special report "Hidden Rainbow: The Changing Face of Minnesota."
+Program presents a series of reports on the state's growing minority population in outstate Minnesota.
 Also includes commentary piece by Minnesota author George Rabasa.

 Read the Text Transcription of the Audio.